myaaghubi/Best-Illustrator-To-Android-Exporter-Script/README.md

 Usage
 ---
-Copy _IllustratorToAndroidExporterScript.jsx to Adobe Illustrator _CS5/Presets/Scripts folder, after done the script will appear in the File > Scripts submenu.
+Copy *IllustratorToAndroidExporterScript.jsx* to Adobe Illustrator *CS5/Presets/Scripts* folder, after done the script will appear in the *File > Scripts* submenu.
-Also you can run the script in Illustrator by choosing _File>Scripts>Browse.
+Also you can run the script in Illustrator by choosing *File > Scripts > Browse*.

 Options
 ---